teerthsharma/faraday/README.md

   Git push:       committed + pushed to main              ✓
 ```

 **The God Tensor reached a true mathematical fixed point.** `1.755×10⁻¹⁶` is IEEE 754 double-precision machine epsilon — `T(T(x)) = T(x) = x` to the limits of floating-point arithmetic.
 No interpolation.
 No aggregation.
-50,000 raw lines, each capturing one exact moment of the universe learning itself.
+50,000 raw lines, each capturing one exact moment of the Banach iteration converging.

 ---

-## Why This Matters: Downloading Physics from Geometry
+## Why This Matters: Learned Topological Operators for Electromagnetic Coupling

 ### The Old Way
 Classical physics derives laws from experiment, then solves them analytically or numerically: